dilmaheu/docs/src/content/docs/basics/best-practices.md

 Instead of using plain _divs_ for everything, always try to use semantic tags, such as: `<section>` for different sections of a webpage, `<article>` for content, `<nav>` for navigations, `<header>` and `<footer>` for the header and footer, and so on.
 It improves accessibility and makes the code more descriptive.

+## 11. Always add trailing slashes to internal URLs

+We redirect all the internal URLs without trailing slashes to the ones with trailing slashes.
+When a user navigates to an internal URL without a trailing slash, a fast but not instant _308 redirect_ takes place.
+Thus, it's more efficient to prevent the user from visiting a URL without a trailing slash in the first place.

+There's no need to add trailing slashes to all URLs manually, as the `LocalizeLinks` component handles that for us.
+But it's a server-side component and does not have any control over client-side navigations.
+Therefore, ensure that any navigation occurring on the client-side ends with a slash.

-## 11. Recurring Elements & Images
+## 12. Recurring Elements & Images

 We have different content types for _Collections_ (Blog, How-to, Recipes, etc.) and _Singles_ (Blog Details, How-to Details, Recipe Details, etc.).
 But it's possible that a piece of data or an image will be used across multiple pages of the same type or different types.
 Create a new field in the `Recurring_elements` content type for it, or `Recurring Images` for images, and add them via the _Content Manager_.

 If there are too many recurring elements that have been used only in one type of content, then it's better to create a new single content type for them.
 For example, we have the `Aria label recurring element` content type for the aria labels and related texts and we have the `Checkout Recurring Elements` content type for the checkout pages.

-## 12. Order attributes by importance and specificity
+## 13. Order attributes by importance and specificity

 Attributes of an element should be ordered by their importance and specificity.
 For example, `id` should always come before `class` or `class:list`.
 Or, if there are uncommon attributes, that are specific to a certain element, they should come first, such as `role`, `aria-label`, `tabindex`, etc.